 There's a handful of reasons why you might find your fridge not cooling, some of which will be an easy fix and others that could well be a death sentence for it.

 Effectively fault finding a refrigerator that isn't maintaining it's desired temperature requires a few basic hand tools, and a rather rudimentary process of elimination that will help you determine the root cause.

-Luckily, I've got 20 plus years of experience in refrigeration & air conditioning to assist you with diagnosing why your refrigerator is not cooling.
+Luckily, I've got 10 plus years of experience in the refrigeration & air conditioning industry to assist you with diagnosing why your refrigerator is not cooling.

 Alright, so let's get to it and break down the necessary steps required so you can (hopefully) bring your beloved fridge back to life.

 What Would Cause a Refrigerator to Stop Getting Cold?

 Generally, these are the most common faults that will likely result in your refrigerator not cooling.
 We'll start with the usual suspects and work our way down the list to the more serious stuff involving the potential malfunction of major components.

 - Inadequate airflow over the condenser coil due to coil fins being blocked with dust/dirt.

 - Mechanically seized or electrically burnt-out condenser fan motor.

 - Evaporator fan motor mechanically seized or burnt out.